Charles0704/Research-of-Mental-Disorder-Diagnosis_Multi-Branches/README.md

 ![R3](https://github.com/user-attachments/assets/dc01a2b1-95af-48ac-997f-f101fe9003dd)

-Each image represents a patient, and it is split into different areas.
-Those areas express different mental disorders.
-The darker the pixels are within certain area, the higher the possibility that the patient will have corresponding mental disorder.
+Each image represents a patient and is divided into distinct areas, with each area indicating a specific mental disorder.
+Darker pixels within an area suggest a higher likelihood that the patient may have the corresponding disorder.

 ### Reference: